- Residence Hall Common Room Reservation Request Form

 - Hosts will be required to check in with a Student Affairs representative (usually a member of the Community Safety Team) at the beginning of their event.
-Hosts will likewise be responsible for remaining at the event venue for the duration of the event and for checking out with a Student Affairs representative at the conclusion of their event.
+Hosts will likewise be responsible for remaining at the event venue for the duration of the event and for checking out with a Student Affairs representative after their event.

 - Hosts must contact the Community Safety Team if they end their event early.

-- Pilot Program for Fall 2023: Hosts must email email@example.com photos of the space before their event and photos of their space after their event.
-This will help ensure hosts are not held accountable for concerns that may arise after their event is over.
+- Hosts must email firstname.lastname@example.org photos of the space before their event and photos of their space after their event.
+This will help ensure hosts are not held accountable for concerns arising after their event.

 - Hosts may identify their events as open or closed when registering.
 This will be reflected on the Approved Events Page.
 Open events welcome any attendee.
 Closed events are open to those invited or welcome into the event.
 Attendees should be able to produce their Amherst College ID.
 A host should deny entrance of prospective attendees at an event to ensure fire and safety protocols and egress.